Economical magnets for a wide variety of applications.

-Sintered Hard Ferrite or “Ceramic” magnets are among the most popular permanent magnets available today.
-They are made form a combination of either Barium or Strontium Ferrite and Iron Oxide, and exhibit a high degree of coercive strength, making them more resistant to demagnetization.
+Ceramic (or sintered ferrite) magnets are made from a combination of either Barium or Strontium Ferrite and Iron Oxide, and produce a medium strength magnet with relatively high coercive strength (resistance to demagnetization).
 They are a low-cost solution to a wide array of magnetic component applications.

 Ceramic Magnetic Material Characteristics

 |Material & Grade||Max.
 Energy Product||Remanence||Coercive Force||Rev. Temp.
 Coefficient||Curie Temp||Density|

 |MGOe||kJ/m3||G||mT||Oe||kA/m||Oe||kA/m||% / °K||°C||g/cm3|

 EAM’s knowledgeable product development team will assist you in choosing the optimal combination of binder and magnet material for your specific application.